akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Beatrice did not say anything.
 She walked back to the hall, her thoughts churning.
 The farmer was always uneasy.
 It did not mean anything.*

 ---

-### Warning 5: The Nurse Again

-Beatrice went back to the river-bend farm, exhausted from her search.
-The nurse was there, as always.

-‘I see you are still looking for a bird,‘ the nurse said.

-‘There is none.
-The purveyors took everything.
-The abbey took what remained.‘

-The nurse handed her a cup of hot posset.
-‘And Sir Guy?
-Has he found anything?‘

-Beatrice shook her head.
-‘He said he searched everywhere.
-There was nothing.‘

-The nurse was silent for a long moment.
-Then she spoke, her voice flat.

-‘I have seen men like him before, child.
-They take what they want and they leave the bones.‘

-Beatrice set down the cup.
-Her hands were trembling.

-‘I am not a fool,‘ she said.

-‘I did not say you were.‘ The nurse’s voice was soft.
-‘I said I have seen men like him before.
-And I have seen women like you too — young, capable, alone.
-The men like him seek them out.
-They know a good thing when they see it.‘

-Beatrice stood up.
-‘I do not want to hear this.‘

-‘I know you do not.‘

-*Beatrice walked out without looking back.
-She was not a fool.
-She was not.*

----